Heterojunction solar cell

 Heterojunction solar cells (HJT), variously known as Silicon heterojunctions (SHJ) or Heterojunction with Intrinsic Thin Layer (HIT), are a family of photovoltaic cell technologies based on a heterojunction formed between semiconductors with dissimilar band gaps.
 They are a hybrid technology, combining aspects of conventional crystalline solar cells with thin-film solar cells.

-As of 2023, Silicon heterojunction architecture has the highest cell efficiency for commercial-sized silicon solar cells.
-In 2022–2024, SHJ cells are expected to overtake Aluminium Back surface field (Al-BSF) solar cells in market share to become the second-most adopted commercial solar cell technology after PERx/TOPCon, increasing to nearly 20% by 2032.
+Silicon heterojunction-based solar panels are commercially mass-produced in high volumes for residential and utility markets.
+As of 2023, Silicon heterojunction architecture has the highest cell efficiency for mass-produced silicon solar cells.
+In 2022–2024, SHJ cells overtook Aluminium Back surface field (Al-BSF) solar cells in market share to become the second-most adopted commercial solar cell technology after conventional crystalline PERC/TOPCon (Passivated Emitter Rear Cell/Tunnel Oxide Passivated Contact), increasing to up to 10% market share by 2032.

+Solar cells operate when light excites the absorber substrate.
+This creates electron–hole pairs that must be separated into electrons (negative charge carriers) and holes (positive charge carriers) by asymmetry in the solar cell, provided through chemical gradients or electric fields in semiconducting junctions.
+After splitting, the carriers travel to opposing terminals of the solar cell that have carrier-discriminating properties (known as selective contacts).
+For solar cells to operate efficiently with a low probability of mutual annihilation of the carriers (recombination), absorber substrates and contact interfaces require protection from passivation to prevent electrons and holes from being trapped at surface defects.